-Men are socialised to cheat Show more Show less
+Men are socialised to cheat

 Modern societies are inherently patriarchal.
 That is, our norms have been constructed in a way that privileges men.
 This includes within relationships.
 The same values that maintain gender inequality also create damaging aspirations for men and women.
 These place a high value on the male being strong, powerful and sexually prolific.
 Men are therefore socialised into an understanding that womanising and sexual recklessness, where the female exists largely for his pleasure, are qualities they should cultivate.

 Men have been socialised to falsely view themselves as superior to women.
 Evidence increasingly suggests that this is the root cause of all infidelity.
 In 2010, a research team at the University of California published a paper investigating how patriarchal norms gender sexual relations.
-They concluded that “gender role conformity indirectly depresses sexual satisfaction for women but not men because traditional gender-based sexual roles dictate sexual passivity for women but sexual agency for men.”
+T hey concluded that “gender role conformity indirectly depresses sexual satisfaction for women but not men because traditional gender-based sexual roles dictate sexual passivity for women but sexual agency for men.”
 Men are conditioned from birth to see sex with a woman as a right.
-Men therefore cheat because they subconsciously believe ti is acceptable.
+Men cheat because they subconsciously believe it is acceptable.
 This is not the only evidence of its kind.
-In a 2010 study at the University of Connecticut, researchers discovered that men who were economically dependent on their female partner, were much more likely to cheat.
+In a 2010 study at the University of Connecticut, researchers discovered that men who were economically dependent on their female partner were much more likely to cheat.
 Their conclusions pointed to the emasculating effects of this economic relationship, with men straying to "feel more masculine".